Mango Online Rate

 - Alphonso: The Portuguese at first got Hapus to India in the 1500s.
 Hapus then turned into a significant part of our lives.
-We treasure Hapus for its saffron-yellow shade, sweet aroma, and incredible flavor.
+We treasure Hapus's saffron-yellow shade, sweet aroma, and incredible flavor.
 Alphonso mango is grown solely in Konkan.
 The volcanic soil of Konkan adds to the kind of Alphonso.

-- Kesar: found in Gujarat, this variation got its name on account of its skin tone.
-Kesar means saffron, in English.
+- Kesar mangoes: found in Gujarat, this variation got its name because of its skin tone.
+Kesar means saffron in English.
 So, the variant is known for its saffron-yellow tint and extraordinary taste.
 Its superior taste has earned it the title of Queen mango.

 - Totapuri: this variation has an unmistakable shape.
 It resembles a parrot's nose.
 That is the reason it is called Ginnimoothi.
-Ginni means parrot and moothi mean beak.
+Ginni means parrot, and moothi means beak.
 Grown in South India, the ones produced in Bangalore and Tamil Nadu are particularly renowned.

 - Himsagar: this variation is known for its pulp.
 77% of the whole fruit is simply pulp!
 Produced only in West Bengal, this variation is otherwise called Khirsapati.

-- Dasehri: this variation is the most loved aam of North India.
+- Dasheri: this variation is the most loved aam of North India.
+The fruit originated in Kakori; however, it is found in Nawab's nursery today!
 Malihabad region of UP makes the best of this sort.
-The fruit originated in Kakori however it is found even in Nawab's nursery today!

 A variety of aam that needs a special mention is the Alphonso or Hapus.
 Hapus is produced distinctly in Konkan.

-Hapus' taste is influenced by the soil and the environment it is created in.
+The soil influences Hapus' taste and the environment it is created in.
 Konkan's volcanic red soil, territory, and environment add to Hapus' flavor.

 Two Konkani districts are especially celebrated for their Hapus.
 These are the Devgad and Ratnagiri regions.

 These districts produce premium quality Alphonso mangoes.
-These mangoes are much juicier and more scrumptious.
+These mangoes are much juicier and more delicious.

 Ratnagiri mango has a brilliant yellow peel.
 Devgad mango is saffron-yellow and has a thin peel.